Recognizing the Early Signs of Dementia and Alzheimer’s Disease

 Medications can help slow down the progression of dementia and Alzheimer’s disease, but their effectiveness varies.
 Alternative treatments like cognitive stimulation therapy and music therapy may also be beneficial in managing symptoms.

-To effectively communicate and build connections with individuals suffering from dementia or Alzheimer’s disease, use clear and simple language, maintain eye contact, listen actively, and show empathy.
+To effectively communicate and build connections with individuals suffering from dementia or Alzheimer’s disease, use clear and straightforward language, maintain eye contact, listen actively, and show empathy.
 These strategies can help create a sense of understanding and connection between you and the person you are caring for.

 What Are Some Resources or Support Groups Available for Individuals and Families Affected by Dementia or Alzheimer’s Disease?